Adwai-T/Notes/C++/C++.md

 //to the first element of the array. void print(int a[], int size) {
   cout << "Array pointer in print : " << a << endl; //0x22fe30

+  //arrays get downgraded to just pointer to first element of that array.
+  //We have to dereference to get the value of a as it is a pointer. cout << "byte size of array a in function : " << sizeof(*a) << endl;

   cout << "[ ";
   for(int i = 0; i < size; i++) {
     cout << a[i] << ", ";